Hands-on Adjustments with Kilty Inafuku

 What will you learn?

-With over two years of social distancing, our world is craving physical touch.
-We'll spend two days improving your skills at giving hands-on adjustments.
-It's primarily intended for yoga teachers but can support anyone in the realm of fitness and bodywork.
+We'll spend the day improving your skills at giving hands-on adjustments.
+It's primarily intended for yoga teachers but can absolutely support anyone in the realm of fitness and bodywork.
 My goal is to introduce fundamental concepts with regards to physical touch in a yoga space and give you the opportunity to practice different adjustments on different bodies.
-This is a key component because all bodies are unique, feel different, and may respond in their own way.
+This is a key component because all bodies are unique, feel different, and will respond in their own way.

 We will practice adjustments for:

 Dates and Location

 Saturday, July 29 | 11a - 6p (6 hours)

 If you are unable to afford this, please reach out to let us know.
 We are happy to discuss options.

 Kilty grew up in Kāneʻohe, and now lives in Pūpūkea, on the north shore of O'ahu.
 She didn't find yoga until she moved to Los Angeles, California to study for a B.S. in Civil & Environmental Engineering at UCLA.
 Fast forward a year: She left the engineering world and continues to hold the role of yoga educator, with a 200-HR training under Jay Co and 300-HR under Jason Crandell.

 Kilty is foremost a student and continues to pursue studies under various teachers with the aim of sharing more yoga knowledge and practice within her community.
 She teaches locally on Oahu with occasional U.S. mainland workshops and international retreats, including previous destinations of Iceland, France, Japan, Patagonia, Nicaragua, and the Galapagos.